Chapter 5. Scanning the system for configuration compliance

 Copy to Clipboard Toggle word wrap

 By using the autotailor utility, you create an XCCDF tailoring file that contains all of the modifications of the original profile.
-Then, when you are scanning, remediating, or installing a system in accordance to a SCAP profile, you pass this tailoring file to the oscap command-line utility.
+Then, when you are scanning, remediating, or installing a system in accordance with a SCAP profile, you pass this tailoring file to the oscap command-line utility.

 Prerequisites